You are here

 Overview

-Special Education and School-Age Parents Aid is the major categorical aid program supporting special education in Wisconsin.
-School districts and other eligible LEAs receive partial reimbursement for certain special education instructional, transportation, and other costs from the prior fiscal year.
-Total costs have greatly exceeded the funding available for many years and currently about one-fourth of the eligible expenses are reimbursed.
+Special Education and School-Age Parents Aid (SPED) is the major categorical aid program supporting special education in Wisconsin.
+Local Educational Agencies (LEAs), CESAs, ICS' and CCDEBs receive partial reimbursement for certain special education instructional, transportation, and other costs from the prior fiscal year.
+Total costs have exceeded the funding available previously and approximately one quarter to one-third of eligible expenses may be reimbursed.

 Eligible Agencies